easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 In the future we envision that more software stacks may become available on LUMI as at least one local support organisation wants to build their own stack.
-We also hope to find a solution to get the foss toolchain working on at least the CPU nodes of LUMI with minimal changes in a future collaboration with HPE .
+We also hope to find a solution to get the foss toolchain working on at least the CPU nodes of LUMI with minimal changes in a future collaboration with HPE.

 ### EasyBuild for software management